neuefische/wd-flipped-classroom-curriculum/sessions/js-forms/README.md

 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/js-forms/demo-end
 ```

+### Default behavior of form submit

+- [ ] Fill in a first name and submit the form to show the default behavior in the network tab:

+- Form tries to send a GET request with names and their values as prop inside a URL like
+  `/?firstName=value1`
+- The page is reloaded → the data is lost for us.

+- [ ] Note that we want to prevent this default behavior (no GET request, no page reload).

 ### Listening to the submit event / preventing default form submit behavior

-- [ ] Remind the students of the default submit behavior: Forms sends a GET request and page reloads => data is lost for us

 - [ ] Remind the students that we need to query the form first in order to add some interactivity with JavaScript: